 The state allocates up to UAH 2 million per limb to wounded military personnel.
 If you need two or three prostheses, the cost of all is covered.
 This amount is enough to produce a high-quality, complex and functional prosthesis.
 Prosthetics themselves are not produced in Ukraine - they are made individually for each person, taking into account the needs and characteristics of the body.
 Some components are imported.

-In recent years, there have been more opportunities for obtaining high-quality prostheses in Ukraine, says Antonina Kumka, director of development and partnerships at Prosthetic Hub.
+In recent years, there have been more opportunities for obtaining high-quality prosthetics in Ukraine, says Antonina Kumka, director of development and partnerships at Prosthetic Hub.
 The market is developing, partnerships are being established with new suppliers, specialists are improving their skills and learning to work with complex cases.

 To receive a highly functional prosthesis, the wounded person needs to undergo a commission and confirm that he needs a certain type of prosthesis.
 This is not a whim, Kumka explains.
 If a person wants to return to sports, he needs one prosthesis, otherwise a “sports” prosthesis will only limit him.